-OSPF protocol in G.OUNI interface can be used also for sharing knowledge about transport network resources like Transport Network Addresses (TNAs), network topology information and network TE-links availability schedules.
+The OSPF protocol in the G.OUNI interface can be used also for sharing knowledge on transport network resources like Transport Network Addresses (TNAs), network topology information and network TE-links availability schedules.
 However, it should be done only when it is necessary.
-G2MPLS Control Plane can limit grid middleware knowledge about the network in case of the integrated deployment scenario.
+G2MPLS Control Plane can limit the knowledge of the grid middleware on the network in case of the integrated deployment scenario.
 In the integrated model, if a grid middleware requests a job to be done without specifying resources to allocate, the grid middleware should not receive any network related information.
 If resources for jobs are always specified, the G.OUNI-N must send TNA addresses.
 In case of overlay model, a grid middleware must receive TNA addresses and, optionally, full or summarised topology information for ERO computation and network links availability schedules.